- LAST REVIEWED: 10 December 2019

 - DOI: 10.1093/obo/9780199363445-0007

 Riparian zones can be defined in various ways, which sometimes causes confusion for scientists and the general public.
 The simple definition is “areas associated with water courses,” but our current understanding of riparian zones is much more complex.
 Fluvial geomorphologists and hydrologists may define riparian zones as areas inundated by floods or simply as bars, banks, and floodplains.
 Plant and animal ecologists may focus on the structure and composition of riparian flora and fauna and the habitat dynamics maintaining their life cycles.
-Swanson, et al. 1982 first defined the riparian zone from the perspective of ecological functions as an area in which biological, physical, and chemical interactions between aquatic and terrestrial ecosystems occur.
+Swanson, et al. 1982 is the first work to define the riparian zone from the perspective of ecological functions, describing it as an area in which biological, physical, and chemical interactions between aquatic and terrestrial ecosystems occur.
 Thus, it forms three-dimensional zones of direct interactions that extend outward to the limits of flooding, upward into the canopy of streamside vegetation, and down into the groundwater system (see Ecological Functions).
-Gregory, et al. 1991 extended the concept of Swanson, et al. 1982 by including the spatial and temporal patterns of hydrologic and geomorphic processes, terrestrial plant succession, and aquatic ecosystems.
+Gregory, et al. 1991 extends the concept of Swanson, et al. 1982 by including the spatial and temporal patterns of hydrologic and geomorphic processes, terrestrial plant succession, and aquatic ecosystems.
 The authors of Naiman and Decamps 1997 further developed their concept of a riparian zone as an interface or ecotone that controls energy and material exchange between terrestrial and aquatic ecosystems and that maintains dynamic environments critical for various organisms.
 Thus, the current definition of a riparian zone and a basic knowledge of its structure and function are founded on the efforts described above in the 1980s and 1990s.
-Since 2000, Benda, et al. 2004 discussed the riparian zone in the contexts of stream networks and disturbance regimes at the watershed scale, and Amoros and Bornette 2002 discussed the connectivity of diverse wetlands and waterbodies that maintain biodiversity and ecosystem services.
+In publications since 2000, Benda, et al. 2004 discusses the riparian zone in the contexts of stream networks and disturbance regimes at the watershed scale, and Amoros and Bornette 2002 discusses the connectivity of diverse wetlands and waterbodies that maintain biodiversity and ecosystem services.

 Amoros, C., and G. Bornette.
 2002.
 Connectivity and biocomplexity in waterbodies of riverine floodplains.
 Freshwater Biology 47:761–776.